 - repetitive injuries

-- rheumatoid arthritis or other autoimmune diseases
+- rheumatoid arthritis or other autoimmune diseases, such as lupus

 - central nervous system (CNS) problems